Ray-electrotechie/picky-py/README.md

 [PySimpleGUI](https://www.pysimplegui.org) was chosen to implement the gui because it is a relatively simple application.
 PySimpleGUI is an event driven program with timeouts to permit background processing; ideal for this application which has no hard real-time deadlines.
 There is some flexibility in the program to change it's visual characteristics by changing (with care) the configuration JSON file.
 Perhaps more could be done but....

+# The programmer hardware

+Pickit 2 and 3 are no longer sold by Microchip.
+There are several different clones available in the marketplace.
+Two similar ones have been tested, one labelled Pickit 3 and the other Pickit 3.5+ - both work.
+However, they do not work out of the box.
+They must be configured first.
+This has only been done on MS Windows using the Pickit 2 GUI Programmer (from http://kair.us/projects/pickitminus/) and Pickit 3 Programmer from Microchip archive.
+Run either program, plug in the pickit.
+Then use "tools" and "download the PICkit operating system" and wait.
+The programmer should then be set up for picky-py